 - It works for a very long time.

 - Reliable and technically advanced product.

-- Can get dusty from the disintegration of carbon
+- It can get dusty from the disintegration of carbon.

 - The water may turn foggy.

 Normally when you see the poly-filter product, it just looks like a regular filter floss.
 Nevertheless, in reality, poly-filter is a very powerful chemical filter.